ibm-cloud-docs/hs-crypto/settings-sysdig-metrics.md

 {:preview: .preview}

 # Managing metrics
-{: #manage-sysdig-metrics}
+{: #manage-monitoring-metrics}

-After you set up your {{site.data.keyword.hscrypto}} instance, you can manage Sysdig metrics by using the service API.
+After you set up your {{site.data.keyword.hscrypto}} instance, you can manage Monitoring metrics by using the service API.
 {: shortdesc}

 ## Managing metrics settings